sfiligoi/prp-osg-pool/k8s/README.txt

 The order of instantiation is:

+# Make sure the CVMFS CSI plugins are set up
+# See prp-osg-cvmfs

 # Create pool password file per HTCondor documentation
 # Note: Do not check this file into git, as it is the base of the Condor security
 cat > pool_password